Workers compensation is a state-mandated program that enables employees to receive compensation if they were…

 Hearing your treating doctor tell you that you will never recover completely from your on-the-job injury is one of the most devastating experiences in a worker’s life.
 A permanent disability stemming from a workplace injury means that the worker will no longer be able to perform his or her job the way he/she had before the injury.

 Workers’ compensation claims involving permanent disability are taken seriously in Los Angeles and all across California.
-It makes sense that those permanent disability (PD) benefits are meant to cover your income lost, but our Los Angeles workplace injuries attorney at the Koszdin, Fields, Sherry & Katz law firm warns: they may not truly cover the full extent of your loss of earning capacity.
+It makes sense that that permanent disability (PD) benefits are meant to cover your income lost, but our Los Angeles workplace injuries attorney at the Koszdin, Fields & Sherry law firm warns: they may not truly cover the full extent of your loss of earning capacity.

 But what actually happens after your doctor informs you that you have a permanent disability?
 And how to claim permanent disability benefits if your condition becomes “permanent and stationary” (P&S)?